-the answer is something that would sound ridiculous if said aloud, i’m sure.
+The answer is something that would sound ridiculous if said aloud, I’m sure.

-yesterday i thought i’d dump what there was of it back on the mixer for fun, to get back into the piano mindset in anticipation of the real piano that will soon be here, and i ended up finishing the whole thing without really intending to. the teisco once again decided to get a few shots in…i swear that electric guitar has a mind of its own. to my surprise, the digital piano sounded better than i remembered and wasn’t too difficult to work with. i know a real piano would sound infinitely better, especially in the places where chords are just sustained and left to hang in the air for a while, but in this case there was a lot of improvisation involved in the original performance and i would never be able to capture it quite the same way again—the fact that it’s something i originally played more than two years ago would make it even more difficult.
+Yesterday I thought I’d dump what there was of it back on the mixer for fun, to get back into the piano mindset in anticipation of the real piano that will soon be here.
+I ended up finishing the whole thing without really intending to.
+The Teisco once again decided to get a few shots in.
+I swear that electric guitar has a mind of its own.
+The digital piano sounded better than I remembered and wasn’t too difficult to work with.
+I know a real piano would sound a lot better, especially in the places where chords are just sustained and left to hang in the air for a while, but in this case there was a lot of improvisation involved in the original performance and I would never be able to capture it quite the same way again.
+That those improvised moments happened two years ago would make it even more difficult.

-three funny things about this song:
+Three funny things about this song:

-in other news, i’m still on CJAM’s charts. that’s three weeks in a row in the top ten, and once again i’m on the folk/roots/blues chart as well. this has never happened to me before. it seems i was pretty far off the mark when i predicted that no one would like the new album and it wouldn’t get much attention from anyone.
+In other news, I’m still on CJAM’s charts.
+That’s three weeks in a row in the top ten, and once again I’m on the folk/roots/blues chart as well.
+This has never happened to me before.
+It looks like I was pretty far off the mark when I predicted no one would like the new album and it wouldn’t get much attention from anyone.
 Wonders never cease.

 I’m going to try and get at least one more album of new material finished before the end of the year, along with that tricky little misfits compilation.
 Gotta keep the momentum going, now that I seem to be back in the swing of things.